Updated 13 January 2021

 Google seems to think one residential address should only have one business.
 As if in this day and age!
 I know so many people with more than one business, let alone a household of entrepreneurs!
 To overcome this, issue each business should sign up with a different email address and ideally phone number though this latter one may cross over.
 Therefore, it’s important to have the address different.
 This is easily done by adding something like Suite B to the address (worked for me!).

 With the closure of the ill-fated Google+, many content options have been added back into Google My Business.
 This is great for business owners.
-Apart from standard details like phone number, website link, a description (about us) section, and opening hours (remember to update for holiday hours), you can add lots of photos, make posts lasting a week more visibly (great for weekly specials or announcing new features), add Q&A, and add your services and products.
+Apart from standard details like phone number, website link, a description (about us) section, and opening hours (remember to update for holiday hours and changes to your business hours), you can add lots of photos, make posts lasting a week more visibly (great for weekly specials or announcing new features), add Q&A, and add your services and products.

 Most countries have laws against business owners and family members rating their own businesses (or at least you need to disclose your relationship and have actually used the business).
 Do not create fake reviews – you are breaking the law.
 Sad I should need to say this, but after seeing a lawyer do it, can’t put it past some people!

 When you receive reviews (Google will notify you), make sure to reply to every review.
 For positive reviews, it makes the people recommending you feel appreciated, and they’re more likely to continue to recommend you.
 With bad reviews it’s even more important to reply as this is a massive marketing opportunity.
 Many people will read bad reviews.
 Make sure your reply is empathetic and without over the top defensive emotion!